Global Environmental Studies

 Degree: Doctor of Philosophy

-Engineers, researchers, and support staff in environment-related fields at companies, government offices, national and public research institutes, local governments, international organizations, and NGOs
+• Faculties engaged in education and research on environmental studies at universities and other institutions of higher education.
+Engineers, researchers, and support staff in environment related fields at companies, government offices, national and public research institutes, local governments, international organizations, and NGOs.

 Research Institutes